erwbgy/puppet-ntp/README.md

 country code/continent which results in appropriate pool.ntp.org time server hosts being used.

-Currently only works on Redhat-like systems.
+Currently only tested on Redhat-like systems.

 ## Parameters

 *servers*: a list of time server hostnames

+*iburst*: whether of not to enable the iburst option - default 'false'

 *country*: the country code (eg. _de_ for Germany or _uk_ for United Kingdom)